 GDP Growth Annualized in Japan averaged 1.88 percent from 1980 until 2021, reaching an all time high of 22.80 percent in the third quarter of 2020 and a record low of -28.20 percent in the second quarter of 2020.
 This page provides the latest reported value for - Japan GDP Growth Annualized - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Japan GDP Growth Annualized - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-GDP Growth Annualized in Japan is expected to be 1.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Growth Annualized in Japan to stand at 0.60 in 12 months time.
+GDP Growth Annualized in Japan is expected to be 4.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Japan GDP Growth Annualized is projected to trend around 3.40 percent in 2022 and 2.20 percent in 2023, according to our econometric models.